Now Reading

 Here are a few of the best-covered galleries in Paris:

-• Galerie Vivienne (2nd arr.): an upscale dining and shopping area decked in golden hues.
+• Galerie Vivienne (2nd arr.): An upscale dining and shopping area adorned in golden hues.

-• Passage des Panoramas (2nd arr.): considered to be the first covered walkway in Paris.
+• Passage des Panoramas (2nd arr.): Considered the first covered walkway in Paris.

-• The Passage Brady (10th arr.): Also known as “Little India” because of its plethora of Indian shops and restaurants.
+• The Passage Brady (10th arr.): Also known as “Little India” for its abundance of Indian shops and restaurants.

 • Passage du Grand-Cerf (2nd arr.)